ammiellewb/SpeakEasy-public/README.md

 ## Development

-This project was developed for [Hack the North 2025](https://hackthenorth.com/) and showcases the potential of AR-powered conversational AI interfaces.
+This project was developed for [Hack the North 2025](https://hackthenorth.com/) and showcases the potential of AR-powered conversational AI interfaces for accessibility.

-## Contributing

-This is an open-source project.
-Contributions, suggestions, and improvements are welcome!

-## License

-MIT License

 ---